novaprova/novaprova/doc/manual/porting.rst

 going to be missing a great many test failure cases that you really want to be caught.

-For this reason, NovaProva will fail to build without Valgrind.

-..
-This isnt true on the Darwin branch.
-Use this text
-..
-You'll need to make some minor tweaks to the package specifications to
-.. turn off the explicit build time dependency on Valgrind.
-The configure.ac
-.. script should detect and handle the lack of Valgrind and turn off the
-.. features in the code which depend on the presence of Valgrind.
+NovaProva can be built without Valgrind by specifying the ``--without-valgrind`` option to ``configure``, even though this will result in a significant loss of functionality.
+The internal header file ``np/util/valgrind.h`` contains alternate dummy definitions of the Valgrind compile-time macros so that NovaProva can be built without Valgrind.

+In addition, Valgrind can be disabled at runtime by setting the environment variable ``$NOVAPROVA_VALGRIND`` to ``no`` when running executables built with NovaProva.

+Platform-specific code needs to support both running with and without Valgrind, using the ``RUNNING_ON_VALGRIND`` macro to detect at runtime which case is in effect.
+For example, the Linux intercept installation code uses different software breakpoint instructions when running under Valgrind.

 Platform Specific Code
 ----------------------

 NovaProva is written to isolate the platform dependent code to a small set of files with a well-defined interface.
-Partly this is good program practice to set the scene for future ports (we shall see how well this succeeded when the first new port is done).
+Partly this is good programming practice to set the scene for future ports.
 But partly it is due to current necessity, as NovaProva is sufficiently sensitive to platform details that 32 bit and 64 bit x86 Linux platforms need different code.